PostgREST/postgrest/docs/references/api/media_type_handlers.rst

   create or replace function lines_xml_final (data "*/*") returns "*/*" as $$
   declare
+    -- get the Accept header
     req_accept text := current_setting('request.headers', true)::json->>'accept';
   begin
-    -- when receiving */*, we need to set the Content-Type.
-PostgREST won't set it. if req_accept = '*/*'
+    -- when receiving */*, we need to set the Content-Type, otherwise PostgREST will set a default one. if req_accept = '*/*'
       then perform set_config('response.headers', '[{"Content-Type": "text/xml"}]', true);
     -- we'll reject other non XML media types, we need to reject manually since */* will command PostgREST to accept all media types